Electrostatic loudspeaker: Design and functionality

 In virtually all electrostatic loudspeakers the diaphragm is driven by two grids, one on either side, because the force exerted on the diaphragm by a single grid will be unacceptably non-linear, thus causing harmonic distortion.
 Using grids on both sides cancels out voltage dependent part of non-linearity but leaves charge (attractive force) dependent part.
 The result is near complete absence of harmonic distortion.
 In one recent design, the diaphragm is driven with the audio signal, with the static charge located on the grids (Transparent Sound Solutions).

 The grids must be able to generate as uniform an electric field as possible, while still allowing for sound to pass through.
 Suitable grid constructions are therefore perforated metal sheets, a frame with tensioned wire, wire rods, etc.

 To generate a sufficient field strength, the audio signal on the grids must be of high voltage.
 The electrostatic construction is in effect a capacitor, and current is only needed to charge the capacitance created by the diaphragm and the stator plates (previous paragraphs referred to as grids or electrodes).
 This type of speaker is therefore a high-impedance device.
 In contrast, a modern electrodynamic cone loudspeaker is a low impedance device, with higher current requirements.
 As a result, impedance matching is necessary in order to use a normal amplifier.
 Most often a transformer is used to this end.
 Construction of this transformer is critical as it must provide a constant (often high) transformation ratio over the entire audible frequency range (i.e. large bandwidth) and so avoid distortion.
 The transformer is almost always specific to a particular electrostatic speaker.
-To date, Acoustat built the only commercial "transformer-less" electrostatic loudspeaker.
+To date, Acoustat and Beveridge built the only commercial "transformer-less" electrostatic loudspeaker.
 In this design, the audio signal is applied directly to the stators from a built-in high-voltage valve amplifier (as valves are also high impedance devices), without use of a step-up transformer.